rhuss/rhuss.github.io/_posts/2018-07-05-dmp-not-so-bad.md

 That is simply not true.
 You can just put a Dockerfile on the same level as the pom.xml, refer to your artefacts in the `target/` directory (with Maven property substitution), and then declare the plugin *without any configuration*.
 See my [other blog post](https://ro14nd.de/simple-dockerfile-mode-dmp) for a short description of how it works.

 BTW, the reason for the own XML syntax is a historical one.
 The plugin started in 2014 when Dockerfile was entirely unknown to Java developers.
 But Maven plugin XML configuration was (and still is) a well-known business.
 As time passed by and Docker become more and more popular for Java developers, the `Dockerfile` syntax is well known now these days, too.
-So, I completely agree, that you should use Dockerfiles if possibles, and that's why the plugin supports Dockerfiles as a first-class citizen since the recent versions.
+So, I completely agree, that you should use Dockerfiles if possible, and that's why the plugin supports Dockerfiles as a first-class citizen since the recent versions.
 The next step is to add similar support for `docker-compose.yml` files for running containers.
 There is already docker compose support included, albeit a bit hidden.

 -----